Tribilín Cabrera: Mexican League

 In 1949, Cabrera signed with the Charros de Jalisco of the Mexican League.
 He stated that he believed he was coming to play in Mexico City, but was surprised to learn he would instead be playing in Jalisco, a place he had never even heard of.
 It was during his time in Guadalajara that he received the nickname 'Tribilín', due to his resemblance to Disney’s cartoon character Goofy, known as Tribilín in Spanish.

 He made his debut in the Mexican League in 1949, finishing with 65 RBI, 34 doubles, seven home runs and a .382 batting average, winning the league's batting title in his first season in the circuit.
 He went on to play four additional seasons with the Charros.

+On 13 August 1950, while playing for the Charros, Cabrera was involved in a violent altercation at Parque Delta after being hit by a pitch from Rufus Lewis of the Diablos Rojos del México.
+Cabrera charged the mound and struck Lewis with his bat, after which México outfielder Bill Wright struck Cabrera during the ensuing brawl.
+Both players were injured and later suspended.

 In 1952, Cabrera signed with the Sultanes de Monterrey.
 On 15 July 1952, while traveling to Mexico City, the Sultanes' team bus was involved in a collision with a truck carrying corn near Linares, Nuevo León.
 The accident claimed the lives of two players, Vicente Torres and Adolfo García, and injured 12 others, including Cabrera.

 Due to the accident, Cabrera was hospitalized and later underwent a rehabilitation process to regain his ability to walk.
 He never fully recovered and was forced to retire in 1953.